-Australian Lawmaker's Speech Calling For Muslim Immigration Ban Sparks Outrage
+Australian Lawmaker Refers To 'Final Solution' In Push For Muslim Immigration Ban

 Australia's prime minister has condemned a fringe party lawmaker who called for a return to racially based immigration policies and invoked the term "final solution" in a speech before Parliament.